replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 29, 2024

 ### New Features {#new-features-v2024-02-29-3}
-* Adding support for nodegroups for k8s distributions that are VM based and support multinode.
+* Adds compatibility matrix support for nodegroups for VM-based Kubernetes distributions that support multinode.

 ## v2024.02.27-1